sayitfast/MountWizzard3/docu/home.md

 ### Remarks about model building
 As there was (and is) ModelMaker from Per in the past (btw which influenced me to buy the right mount) some more solutions like ModelCreator from Martin happened.
-I'm doing MountWizzard work the way like I use it personally, but if there are ideas which should be relized from users side, please let me know.
+I'm doing MountWizzard work the way like I use it personally, but if there are ideas which should be realized from users side, please let me know.

 This said, I follow a different path in modeling for 10micron mount than in the past.
 There was always the first step by using 3 base points for the start.
-There is no reason about that but the fact that you need at least 3 stars to buld a first model to get some information about you polar alignment etc. But there could be even more of them to get a better picture of your actual setup.
-Others (like me) use fixed piers with good markers on it and with the quality of a good model I don't need a frist setup for alignment, I just want to get a new model.
+There is no reason about that but the fact that you need at least 3 stars to build a first model to get some information about you polar alignment etc. But there could be even more of them to get a better picture of your actual setup.
+Others (like me) use fixed piers with good markers on it and with the quality of a good model I don't need a first setup for alignment, I just want to get a new model.

-For that reason I splitted the workflow into two parts: The Initial Model (for the first use case) and the Full Model (for the second one).
+For that reason I split the workflow into two parts: The Initial Model (for the first use case) and the Full Model (for the second one).
 Another difference you might discover: I do not build the model step by step over all the stars, I just make all the slewing work, images and solve in parallel and than process them to the mount.
 As you have all the data for a model collected, you could